 To the full extent permitted by the Washington Nonprofit Corporation Act, as amended or reenacted, CBC shall indemnify, defend, and hold harmless any person who was or is a party or is threatened to be made a party to any civil, criminal, administrative or investigative action, suit or proceeding (whether brought by or in the right of CBC or otherwise) by reason of the fact that he or she is or was a Director, Officer, employee or agent of CBC, or is or was serving at the request of CBC as a Director, Officer, employee, or agent, whether for profit or not for profit, against expenses (including attorneys' fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by him or her in connection with such action, suit or proceeding.
 The Board may, at any time, approve indemnification of any person which CBC has the power to indemnify under the Washington Nonprofit Corporation Act.
 The indemnification provided by this Article shall not be deemed exclusive of any other rights to which a person may be entitled as a matter of law or by contract.
 CBC may purchase and maintain indemnification insurance for any person to the extent provided by applicable law.

-Should CBC at any time terminate or cease to exist and function, its remaining assets of whatsoever kind shall be distributed to the League of American Wheelmen and the Bicycle Federation of Washington on an equal basis.
+Should CBC at any time terminate or cease to exist and function, its remaining assets of whatsoever kind shall be distributed according to its Articles of Incorporation.
+If the Articles of Incorporation make no such distribution, then its remaining assets of whatsoever kind shall be distributed to the League of American Bicyclists (http://bikeleague.org/) and Bikes (http://wabikes.org/) on an equal basis.

 Adopted by vote of general membership 10/12/93;

 Articles/Sections amended 8/12/97, October 2001, October 2006, and October 2008 and October 2011, June 2012, October 2012 and October 2014.